 - Medium Point Black Markers (48-22-3102)

 Milwaukee InkZall Markers Features

 The ink in these Milwaukee InkZall markers is a proprietary design that allows for faster drying times to reduce smearing.
-It also resists drying out quickly when the cap is left off.
+It also resists drying out quickly when you accidentally leave off the cap.
 One feature we really liked was the built-in hard hat clip which makes for easy storage and access on the job site.
-All Milwaukee Inkzall markers were designed from the ground up, so referring to them as “Sharpies” was something that garnered looks of disdain from the folks at Milwaukee—they are most definitely not simply rebranded permanent markers as our testing revealed.
+Milwaukee designed all Inkzall markers from the ground up.
+Referring to them as “Sharpies” often garnered looks of disdain from the folks at Milwaukee.
+Safe to say—Milwaukee definitely did not simply rebrand permanent markers as our testing revealed.